sgmlguru/xproc-batch/README.md

 # README

 This repository contains XProc and XSLT scripts to run an XSLT-based pipeline converting XML to XML in batch.
-It is based on, and relies on, Nic Gibson's [XProc Tools](https://github.com/nic-gibson/xproc-tools).
-XProc Tools is included here as a submodule.
+It is based on, and relies on, Nic Gibson's [XProc Tools](https://github.com/nic-gibson/xproc-tools), included here as a submodule.

 There is also an XQuery module and a test XQuery calling the functions in the module, both intended to run in eXist-DB.
 These, just like the XProc scripts, are intended to run an XSLT pipeline.